Sustainability at Beerwulf

 To encourage more people to recycle, Deposit Return Schemes (DRS) are slowly being introduced across Europe.
-In fact, in Germany it is already possible to use the DRS (Pfand System) for our 2L kegs and we are using Der Grüne Punkt to pick up the larger kegs.
+In fact, in Germany it is already possible to use the DRS (Pfand System) for our 2L kegs and cans can now be returned in the Netherlands as of April 2023.

 Extending products’ lifetimes is a step in the right direction towards circularity.
 We want to extend the lifetime of our machines to reduce landfill waste and emissions from the manufacturing process.
 To extend the lifetime of our SUBs we offer repair services – just in case your SUB develops a fault.
-We will also be providing a repair service, and even refurbishment, of Blade machines in the UK in 2022.
-We hope to extend this circular Blade machine system to all countries offering Blades by 2023.
+We also provide repair and refurbishment services for BLADE machines in the UK and are looking to expand this process to the Netherlands.

 You can also do your bit to close the loop:

 We’re happy to say that our return rate is only around 1%, lower than the average e-commerce return rate which is currently around 20% (1,2,3).
 But then, who would want to return a pack of our delicious beer?
 Minimising the number of returns is great for the environment by stopping unnecessary transport emissions and preventing products from being wasted.
 We hope to get the number of returns even lower.
-Throughout 2022 we will be gathering more data about returns, in hopes of developing a data-based strategy to achieve this.
+By the end of 2023, we hope to have collected enough data on returns to develop a strategy to achieve this goal.